 Clicking on the bar at the top of the window, close everything but the HTML, JS, and Output windows

 Step 2 – (slide 5) first, we’ll create a button to click in our HTML.
-Add: <button id="counter">0<button>
+Add: <button id="counter">0</button>

 Step 3 – now, let’s make a var in our JS so we can find the button and refer to it easily. var counterBtn = document.getElementById('counter');